Doxuno

 DEFINITIONS

-• "Agreement" means this Buy-Sell Agreement, including any amendments or supplements hereto.
+• "Agreement" means this Buy-Sell Agreement, including any amendments or supplements.

 • "Company" means Pacific Ventures Group LLC, a Limited Liability Company (LLC) organized under the laws of California.

-• "Ownership Interest" means a member's or shareholder's percentage ownership in the Company, including all economic and governance rights associated therewith.
+• "Ownership Interest" means an owner's percentage ownership in the Company, including all economic and governance rights, together with any community-property interest of an Owner's spouse therein.

-• "Trigger Event" means any event specified in this Agreement that activates the buy-sell obligations of the parties, including but not limited to death, disability, retirement, voluntary withdrawal.
+• "Trigger Event" means any event specified in this Agreement that activates the buy-sell obligations, including death, disability, retirement, voluntary withdrawal, divorce.

-• "Purchase Price" means the price to be paid for an Owner's Ownership Interest, as determined in accordance with the valuation provisions of this Agreement.
+• "Purchase Price" means the price determined under the valuation provisions of this Agreement.

 3.